 Executives, team leaders, and HR professionals are increasingly aware of the importance of diversity for building great teams.
 DE&I efforts aren’t just about social responsibility; they have a real impact on the bottom line.
 Diverse teams offer an inbuilt antidote to ‘groupthink.’
 They provide a broader range of viewpoints, see different potential pitfalls, and importantly, offer insights into more of your potential customers.

 Artificial Intelligence has already found its place as an indispensable tool for diverse hiring — and we’re only just starting to see what it’s capable of.
-Here we discuss three common obstacles to improving diversity and how AI recruiting solutions can help address them.
+Here we discuss three common obstacles to improving diversity and how recruiting solutions powered by AI can help address them.

 Removing bias from job descriptions